wp-plugins/powr-multi-slider/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-multi-slider-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
-* Showcase unlimited images, videos, banners, and events into one seamless slider!
+* Showcase images, videos, banners, and events in a seamless slider!
 * Choose from expert-designed templates, or take control with custom fonts, borders, backgrounds, and more.
 * Create and add thumbnail images, banners, and events with no extra software.
 * Easy to use design tools let you customize animations, captions, sizing, and spacing.